promptfile/promptfile/CONTRIBUTING.md

 Our current CI pipline should help run some checks and tests and we are actively working on improving CI/CD.

 Once the pull request is made, a Promptfile main contributor will review the PR and work with you on getting the PR merged.

-While the project is still in its infancy stage, the best way to know what aspects of the project to improve is to message in the [Discord](https://discord.com/channels/1078745198575763526/1111788924499660830) #contribute channel.

-## Code of Conduct

-All interactions within the Promptfile open source project are governed by our Community Code of Conduct found [here](https://discord.com/channels/1078745198575763526/1113910049744617554).